sigmdel/xiao_esp32c3_sketches/README.md

 The XIAO ESP32C3 is a recent addition to the Seeed Studio XIAO series of diminutive development boards.
 It is based on the Espressif ESP32-C3 SoC which, unlike other Espressif microcontrollers, has a RISC-V core.

-It should be possible to compile each project with PlatformIO, and with currently one exception, in the Arduino IDE and then upload them to the XIAO.
+It should be possible to compile each project with PlatformIO or in the Arduino IDE and then upload them to the XIAO.
 There should be no unresolved dependencies.
 In other words, there should not be any need to install anything other than this repository.
 To make these sketches self-contained, private copies of all third-party libraries are included.
 Where a private library is included, only the necessary files were added.
 Please obtain the full library from the original source if it is to be used in another project.

 ## Arduino IDE Notes